niladrridas/niladrridas/README.md

 ## Current Apprenticeship

-I am currently undertaking an apprenticeship at CloudNet, specializing in Hardware and Networking Engineering for a duration of 1 year.
+I am currently undertaking an apprenticeship at CloudNet, specializing in Hardware and Networking Engineering for 1 year.

 ## Skills